cudoventures/cudos-noded-packager/README.md

 ## Configure the daemon

-This can either be done by hand, or by downloading a "Cudos Network Definition" package, which is another rpm/deb package that contains the relevant genesis and node addresses for that gioven network, or the cudos-noded-src package can be installed and the information taken directly from the source tree.
+This can either be done by hand, the cudos-noded-src package can be installed and the information can taken directly from the sources

+Or by downloading a "Cudos Network Definition" package, which is another rpm/deb package that contains the relevant genesis and node addresses files for the given network.

-The CUDOS_HOME variable is preset to /var/lib/cudos/cudos-data and is owned by the user "cudos" who's home directory is /var/lib/cudos.
+The CUDOS_HOME variable is preset to /var/lib/cudos/cudos-data, which is owned by the user "cudos" who's home directory is /var/lib/cudos.

+It is advised that all configuration editing operations be done as user "cudos" in order to avoid permissions issues.
+Everything under /var/lib/cudos should be owned by user "cudos"

 ## Enable and start the daemon